1. STATUS OF THIS AGREEMENT

 "Data Protection Legislation" means the UK Data Protection Act 1998 and the Privacy and Electronic Communications (EC Directive) Regulations 2003, as amended from time to time, and all other applicable privacy and data protection laws and regulations.

-"Database" means The China Confidential Database available at data.ftconfidentialresearch.com.
+"Database" means The FT Confidential Research Database available at data.ftconfidentialresearch.com.

 "Extract" means any data or information derived from the Database whether in table, chart, or graph form or in the form of a verbatim description of Database survey results in each case strictly limited to data or information comprising the aggregated responses to no more than 5 (five) survey questions.
 Subject to the foregoing, Extracts may either be reproduced directly from Search Results or, if your Subscription permits access to underlying "raw" data, generated by you.